VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 }
 ```
 `DrawWaveFormSliceAtIndex` is used to draw the slices based various editor parameters.

+## About Audio Compatibility
+As I mentioned before, I used the audio library "BASS" to ensure maximum compatability with osu!.
+But what does "compatability" mean in this case?
+Well, as it turns out, using a different audio library than BASS will in most, if not most cases result in audio offset.
+Essentially, if you were to get the current playback time of the playing audio, the result would vary from BASS to other libraries.
+This is due to BASS having a different encoding/decoding method than other libraries.
+This issue becomes the most apparent when you for example try to convert an osu!mania beatmap into another game, such as stepmania, and vice-versa.
+The beatmap will gain a noticable audio offset, which in most cases varies from -30 to -70 milliseconds.
+This further makes this type of tool development more interesting, since it's one of those issues that you wouldn't expect being an issue to begin with.

 ## Conclusion
 I'm happy with how Encore turned out, as it is my current editor of choice when creating beatmaps.
 I learnt a lot of interesting things from developing it.
 Developing a tool for an actual game that others could use was a giving experience, since I encountered problems such as compatability, adhering to file formats, and specific niche issues that's almost exlusive to the game in question.
 Developing a tool doesn't require any general knowledge, but rather requires you to study what you're developing the tool for closely because of those niche issues.